Check User Login History in Windows Active Directory

 Conclusion

 In this article, the steps to audit the user logon and logoff events through native auditing are explained.
 However, much noise is generated for the logon or logoff events that make it complicated for the IT administrators to have a real-time view.
-The easiest and more efficient way to audit the same with Lepide’s Active Directory Auditing solution has also been explained.
+The easiest and more efficient way to audit the same with Lepide’s Active Directory Auditing Free Tool has also been explained.

 x